These are the 21 most awesome cellists of all time

 Born in Russia, Gregor Piatigorsky trained at the Moscow Conservatory and was principal cellist of the Berlin Philharmonic under Wilhelm Furtwängler.
 When Richard Strauss heard him perform, he said, ‘I have finally heard my Don Quixote as I thought him to be.’

-He made his American debut to great acclaim in 1929 and remained, achieving a rare celebrity, through his brilliance, droll character and his association with violinist Jascha Heifetz (he eventually stepped in as the violinist’s cellist of choice several years after Feuermann died, and they recorded extensively together).
+Piatigorsky made his American debut to great acclaim in 1929 and remained, achieving a rare celebrity, through his brilliance, his association with violinist Jascha Heifetz (he eventually stepped in as the violinist’s cellist of choice several years after Feuermann died), and his droll humour.
+Example: when asked why he played the cello rather than the violin, Piatigorsky shot back:

-A virile performer, there was always a powerful core to his sound.
+A virile performer, there was always a powerful core to Piatigorsky's sound.
 William Walton dedicated his Cello Concerto to him.

 Pierre Fournier (1906-1986)